-Social can absolutely boost sales for food brands, but not in the way we are used to.
+Social Media and Digital campaigns can absolutely boost sales for brands.
+But not in the way we are used to.
 Brands must use social the way it was intended to be used—to talk TO consumers until they talk about YOU.

-In other words, talk to consumers in a way that gets them feeling more connected to your brand by demonstrating some understanding of what they want, need or is important to them.
-It shouldn’t be that difficult.
+In other words, talk to consumers in a way that gets them feeling more connected to your brand by demonstrating an understanding of what they to know, see, and experience.
+This shouldn’t be that difficult.
 They are very public.

-Bottom line, if you want to use social to promote a food brand, don’t make the mistakes that most healthy food companies are making.
+Bottom line, if you want to use social to promote a brand, don’t make the mistakes that most companies are making.
 Resist the urge to chest pound or talk at consumers.
 They’ll either ignore you or, even worse, kick you out and lock the door behind you.